 - Syracuse University’s B.S. in Bioengineering is accredited by the Engineering Accreditation Commission of ABET.

 - The 5-year H. John Riley Dual Engineering/MBP Program allows you to earn a bachelor’s degree in bioengineering and an MBA from Syracuse University’s Whitman School of Management.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, with more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, with more than 100 programs in 60 countries.
 ECS students can choose year-long study in London, a semester in Dublin, Florence, Hong Kong, Istanbul, Madrid, Santiago, or Sydney, and summer opportunities in the Middle East and Strasbourg.

 As a College of Engineering and Computer Science graduate with a major in Bioengineering, you can explore such careers as: